qxtaiba/Emotional-Dystopia/README.md

 - Class weight balancing
 - And kept the best model

-To learn more about the **XCeption** model, check this article : https://maelfabien.github.io/deeplearning/xception/
+To learn more about the **XCeption** model, check this article: https://maelfabien.github.io/deeplearning/xception/

 ## Predictors

-The set of emotions we are trying to predict are the following :
+The set of emotions we are trying to predict are the following:
 - Happiness
 - Sadness
 - Fear